topoi-lang/topoi-lang.github.io/spec/function.md

 ## Function construction
 The type of every function in adhere to the following constraint:
 ```
-Record -> Record
+Record -> Type
 ```
-In other words, every function can only receive argument with type of record and return value with type of record.
+In other words, every function can only receive argument with type of record but return value of any type.

 ## Function application